sha1sum/go-infrastructure/README.md

 This package was not open sourced in hopes of becoming a really popular framework.

 **What is this package all about?**
-The Webserver provides infrastructure for Wrecker Labs products and services and is responsible for managing common webserver behavior so other Wrecker Labs projects can focus on value.
+The Webserver provides infrastructure by supporting common webserver behavior so gophers can focus on value.

 This Webserver does not support the standard GO http interface but you can easily work with handlers that do if you'd like.
-What this Webserver does do is make it easier for Wrecker Labs to build the experiences we need by providing the following:
+What this Webserver does do is make it easier for gophers to build the experiences we need by providing the following:

 * Several convenience methods for working with input and output